rodonile/rsudp-leq/rsudp/configuration_file/README.md

 # Description:

-This folder contains configuration files examples for this rsudp fork
+This folder contains configuration files examples for this rsudp fork.
+Move the configuration file (rsudp_settings.json) into the .config/rsudp folder in your home directory.

 # Explanations: